 Are you interested in expanding Orthodox missionary efforts in Cambodia?
-Sure you are!
-If you want to know about some of their background, check out their Facebook here.
+If you want to know about some of their background, check out their Facebook here or watch an interview between myself and Father Paisie here.

 As a brief synopsis, Cambodia presently has two temples, one in Sihanoukville (the town of my wife’s birth, but now a major Chinese tourist Mecca) and in the capital, Phnom Penh.
 There are two priests, Father Roman and Father Paisie.